Historia Mundum

 The end of the slave trade to Brazil

-In the first half of the 19th century, the slave trade to Brazil reached historic peaks, even with international campaigns to abolish it.
-It is estimated that more than 1.5 million slaves entered during this period, about a third of the total for the entire transatlantic era, driven by the expansion of Brazilian agriculture.
+In the first half of the 19th century, the slave trade to Brazil reached historic peaks despite international abolition campaigns.
+More than 1.5 million enslaved people entered Brazil during this period, about a third of the total for the entire transatlantic era.
+The expansion of Brazilian agriculture drove that demand.

-In 1810, Portugal and England signed a treaty that provided, in its article 10, a vague promise to abolish the slave trade.
-In that context, the Portuguese depended on the English to confront Napoleonic France, and this was one of England’s demands after it carried out the transfer of the Lusitanian court to Brazil, fleeing from Napoleon ‘s troops.
-However, the Portuguese had no interest whatsoever in fulfilling this promise, and the trade continued at full steam.
+In 1810, Portugal and Britain signed a treaty whose article 10 contained a vague promise to abolish the slave trade.
+Portugal depended on Britain against Napoleonic France, and Britain had helped transfer the Portuguese court to Brazil as it fled Napoleon’s troops.
+Portuguese authorities had little interest in fulfilling the promise, so the trade continued at full strength.

-In 1827, after Brazil’s independence, a new treaty was signed providing a real commitment to ending the trade.
-To comply with this treaty, the Brazilian government enacted the Feijó Law in 1831, which provided for the complete prohibition of the landing of enslaved Africans in the country.
-Once again, however, there was no social will to enforce the law, meaning it never left the paper.
-In Brazilian slang, it became a law solely “for the English to see” (para inglês ver), without any practical effect.
+After Brazilian independence, a new treaty in 1827 created a real commitment to ending the trade.
+To comply with it, the Brazilian government enacted the Feijó Law in 1831, prohibiting the landing of enslaved Africans in the country.
+There was no social will to enforce the law.
+It became, in Brazilian slang, a law “for the English to see” (para inglês ver), meaning a rule with no practical effect.

 Conclusion